 What To Expect

 Self Guided | Go at your own pace on an independent tour.

 Inn to Inn Walking | A classic point to point walking trip, staying in a different location each night

 Foodie Adventures, Wine, Whiskey & More..., Historical Journeys

 As a guide, we would suggest that the minimum age of traveler this tour would be suitable for is: 10 Years

 Activity Level & Terrain

 This trip is graded ‘easy-moderate’ overall.
 The walking days are fairly short, but the trails are undulating with some steep sections.
+The optional loop walk from Orbey (Day 4) could be considered moderate-strenuous due to the ascent/descent and length.
+The second optional loop walk (Day 7) could be considered moderate, due to the ascent.
 You should be in good shape to get the most from this tour.
 The terrain is a mixture of forest trails, grassy vineyard paths, and paved country lanes and quiet country roads.